 - 4 ounces of offal (liver, heart, kidneys)

 - 1/2 a cup of apple cider vinegar

 - 1/2 a cup of plain yoghurt

 - Combine all the ingredients in a large bowl and mix thoroughly.

-- Separate into portion-sized batches and keep in the refrigerator for up to 4 days.
+- Separate into portion-sized batches and either freeze or keep in the refrigerator for up to 4 days.

 Cream Cheesy Chicken Wings

 - 1/2 a cup of cottage cheese